-Wash Buffer: If crystals have formed in the concentrate, warm to room temperature and mix it gently until crystals have completely dissolved.
+Wash Buffer: If crystals have formed in the concentrate, warm in 40°C water bath (do not exceed 50°C) and mix it gently until crystals have completely dissolved.
 Prepare 750 ml of Working Wash Buffer by diluting the supplied 30 ml of 25x Wash Buffer Concentrate with 720 ml of deionized or distilled water.
 Wash Buffer can be stored at 4°C once prepared.

-1x Biotinylated Detection Antibody: Calculate the required amount needed before beginning the experiment (100μ /well) and include a 200 μ l excess.
+1x Biotinylated Detection Antibody: Calculate the required amount needed before beginning the experiment (100μ I/well) and include a 200 μ I excess.
 Centrifuge the stock tube before use.
-Dilute the concentrated Biotinylated Detection Antibody to the working concentration using the Biotinylated Detection Antibody Diluent (1:100).
+Dilute the Concentrated Biotinylated Detection Antibody to the working concentration using the Biotinylated Detection Antibody Diluent (1:100).

-1x HRP Conjugate: Calculate the required amount needed before beginning the experiment (100μ I/well) and include a 200μ L excess.
+1x HRP Conjugate: Calculate the required amount needed before beginning the experiment (100μ I/well) and include a 200μ I excess.
 Dilute the HRP Conjugate to the working concentration using the HRP Conjugate Diluent (1:100).